-The recognition of customer relations includes an amount of €130,158k which mainly results from the purchase of freenet AG broadband customers in fiscal year 2009 (€126,348k).
-Subsequent acquisition costs of €3,810k were incurred in fiscal year 2010.
+The recognition of customer relations includes an amount of \in 130,158k which mainly results from the purchase of freenet AG broadband customers in fiscal year 2009 (\in 126,348k).
+Subsequent acquisition costs of \in 3,810k were incurred in fiscal year 2010.
 The acquisition was completed with economic effect from November 30, 2009.
 These externally acquired customer relations will be amortized in scheduled amounts over a period of 6 years.
-Amortization amounted to €21,694k in fiscal year 2011 (prior year: €21,626k), and the carrying amount was €84,964k.
+Amortization amounted to \in 21,694k in fiscal year 2011 (prior year: \in 21,626k), and the carrying amount was \in 84,964k.

 Intangible assets with unlimited useful lives (trademarks), are allocated to the Applications segment.
-The carrying values amount to \le 46,619k.
+The carrying values amount to \in 46,619k.
 Intangible assets with unlimited useful lives were subjected to an impairment test on the level of the cash-generating units as of the balance sheet date.
-This resulted in impairment of \le 46k (prior year: \le 750k), as one trademark will not be used in future.
+This resulted in impairment of \in 46k (prior year: \in 750k), as one trademark will not be used in future.